tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/03_method_references.md

 Now, here's the thing.
 We've just given the compiler enough information to transform a method reference into the equivalent lambda.

-When we call `convert` method, we can do so with a lambda.
+When we call `convert` method, we can do so passing in a lambda.

     convert(100, (number) -> String.valueOf(number));

-And we can literally replace the lambda with a reference to the `valueOf` method.
+And we can replace the lambda with a reference to the `valueOf` method.
 The compiler now knows we need a lambda that returns a `String` and takes an integer.
-It now knows that the `valueOf` method "fits" and can substitute the integer argument.
+It now knows that the `valueOf` method 'fits' and can substitute the integer argument.

     convert(100, String::valueOf);